bobpeulen/rug_2024_workshop/README.md

 8. Click **Create Notebook session**
-9. You can use all default settings, only change the name to **myfirstnotebook**
+9. You can use default settings for everything but the shape.
+Change the name to **myfirstnotebook**

 10. Change the Shape of the notebook:
     - Click on **Change shape**